canonical/certification-docs/Self-Test_Guide.rst

 The following definitions apply to terms used in this document.

+Blocking test
+  A test that *must* pass for the SUT to be granted a certified status.

 BMC
   Baseboard Management Controller -- A device in many server models that enables remote in- and out-of-band management of hardware.